Colorado Rapids: Stadium

 The Rapids play their home games at Dick's Sporting Goods Park in Commerce City (approximately 8 miles north of downtown Denver).
 The stadium capacity is 19,680 and cost $131 million to construct.
 It is also referred to as a soccer-specific stadium, since it was constructed for the Colorado Rapids.
 The soccer stadium opened on April 7, 2007.
-The stadium complex includes youth soccer fields and various retail establishments, and is owned and operated by Kroenke Sports Enterprises (KSE) which also owns the Colorado Avalanche, Denver Nuggets, Colorado Crush and Colorado Mammoth sports franchises, as well as the English Premier League club Arsenal.
+The stadium complex includes youth soccer fields and various retail establishments, and is owned and operated by Kroenke Sports Enterprises (KSE) which also owns the Colorado Avalanche, Denver Nuggets, Colorado Crush and Colorado Mammoth sports franchises.
+The team had sought a soccer-specific stadium as early as 1999 due to the lack of control at Mile High.

-Prior to moving to DSG Park in 2007, the Colorado Rapids shared Mile High Stadium and then Invesco Field at Mile High with the Denver Broncos American football franchise.
+The team's first home stadium was Mile High Stadium, a large American football venue shared with the Denver Broncos.
+The Rapids played there until September 8, 2001, and had an average attendance of over 13,000 for most matches.
+The stadium closed at the end of the 2001 season and the Rapids moved to the Broncos' new stadium, Invesco Field at Mile High, after signing a three-year lease in January 2002.
+The Rapids would use the lower bowl of the stadium with a reduced capacity of 27,000 seats for most matches.
+The team had faced potential relocation or contraction without the long-term lease; other options in the Denver area, including Folsom Field in Boulder, were rejected for various issues.

 The Rapids have one of the highest discrepancies between their home record and away record in MLS.
 From their inception in 1996 through the 2014 season, the Rapids record at home was 146–73–6, winning about 65% of their matches at home.
 However, the Rapids were only 70–164–4 on the road during that same time span, winning only 29% of their games on the road.